Zylo-Ds/MS1-Project/README.md

     * Typography

-        * to be decided
+        * google fonts was used to style the text

     * Imagery

         * I am using google images for all imagery for the site, and only using creative commons license images.
-Which the original links can be found in the acknowledgment section with the heading images.

 * Wireframe